POSITIVE RESULTS FROM PILOT FIELD EFFECTIVENESS STUDY OF KIND-016

 KindredBio reported positive topline results from its pilot field effectiveness study of KIND-016, a fully caninized, high-affinity monoclonal antibody targeting interleukin-31, for the treatment of atopic dermatitis in dogs.

-The company also expects pilot effectiveness results for its canine anti-IL-4/IL-13 SINK molecule by the first quarter of 2020 and is advancing other programs for atopic dermatitis.
+The company reported positive results from its pilot efficacy study of its canine IL-4/13 SINK molecule in the first quarter of 2020, and is advancing other programs for atopic dermatitis.

 Itch is #1 reason for canine veterinarian visits

 of dogs seen by dermatologists suffer from from pruritis (itch)

 increase in itchy dog veterinarian visits since 2014

 Current market size is $700M annually and growing.